Privacy Notice – Membership

 How long your information is kept

 We will retain your personal information for a number of purposes, as necessary to allow us to carry out our business.
 Your information will be kept for up to 7 years on our main systems after which time it will be archived, deleted or anonymised.
 Some of the archived information may be retained for up to 50 years for the purposes of processing of your existing or future claims.
 Any retention of personal data will be done in compliance with legal and regulatory obligations and with industry standards.
 These data retention periods are subject to change without further notice as a result of changes to associated law or regulations.
-If you have any questions in relation to the retention of your personal data, please contact our Data Protection Officer at the details provided above.
+If you have any questions in relation to the retention of your personal data, please contact our Data Protection Officer using the details provided above.

-- to obtain access to, and copies of, the personal information that we hold about you;
+- to obtain access to, and copies of, the personal information that we hold about you.

-- to require us to correct the personal information we hold about you if it is incorrect
+- to require us to correct the personal information we hold about you if it is incorrect.

-- to require us to erase your personal information;
+- to require us to erase your personal information.

-Please note that these rights may be limited by data protection legislation, and we may be entitled to refuse requests where exemptions apply.
+Please note that these rights may be limited by data protection legislation and we may be entitled to refuse requests where exemptions apply.